Benefits of Telemedicine in Healthcare for Doctors & PatientsMay 26, 2018 in

 Thankfully there are a few lawmakers in Washington DC who see the problem before them and wish to introduce legislation that will help address the problem of delivering quality healthcare to patients.
 Some bills that Congress is currently looking at include the Tele-Med Act of 2013, introduced by Reps.
 Devin Nunes (R-CA) and Frank Pallone (D-NJ).
 This bill is set up to allow healthcare professionals who are licensed in at least one state to electronically provide care to Medicare patients who live in other states.
 This is built upon an already successful telemedicine program that is used for veterans and current military personnel.
 Not only do many people of the military community have improved health care access, but it has reduced the cost as well.

-Only two years ago, we saw the passage of the Service members’ Telemedicine and E-Health Portability Act.
+Only a few years ago, we saw the passage of the Service members’ Telemedicine and E-Health Portability Act.
 This has allowed licensed healthcare professionals to provide military veterans and personnel quality care across state lines without the need of a new medical license for every state in which a patient resides.
 Not only has this law brought about a huge reduction in the number of hospitalizations for those involved in the program, but there has also been a savings of about $2000 every year for every patient.

 Of course the focus for the current bill is on Medicare beneficiaries, but it is also good news for physicians.
 After all, having the ability to establish a long-term relationship with a patient is part of what being a doctor is all about.
 Regardless if it’s in an office or online, the more often a doctor can meet with the patient the more likely that patient is to receive quality care over the long-term — one of the great benefits of telemedicine.